 How ISAs work

-There are two types of ISA, which may contain one or more of the following components:
+There are several types of ISA, which may contain one or more of the following components:

 - are under 18